Love Shines (song)

+Release and airplay

+Warner Records released "Love Shines" in the United Kingdom on 25 January 1993 and included alternate mixes of Fleetwood Mac songs such as "The Chain" and "Isn't It Midnight" as its B-sides.
 In the 5 December 1992 edition of the UK Music Week publication, Alan Jones said that "Love Shines" would be released as a single "in the new year" for the purpose of aligning with potential television advertising.
-Later that month, "Love Shines" was one of the most added songs to European radio stations reporting to Music & Media, with a particular concentration in Sweden, Denmark, Holland and Italy.
+On the week dated 6 February 1993, "Love Shines" debuted at number 42 on Music Weeks Top 50 Airplay chart.
+Later that month, "Love Shines" was one of the most added songs to European radio stations reporting to Music & Media, with a particular concentration in Denmark, Italy, the Netherlands and Sweden.
 It received 15 adds to these radio stations for the week dated 19 December 1992 and entered the EHR Hit Radio chart at No. 32, making it the highest debut of the week.

-Warner Records released the single in the UK on 25 January 1993 and included alternate mixes of Fleetwood Mac songs such as "The Chain" and "Isn't It Midnight" as its B-sides.
-On the week dated 6 February 1993, "Love Shines" debuted at number 42 on Music Weeks Top 50 Airplay chart.
+Music video

 The official music video features the band playing the song on top of a building in Hollywood, Los Angeles.
 It was the last music video recorded with the four-person lineup of Mick Fleetwood, John McVie, Christine McVie, and Billy Burnette.